nasa/AppEEARS-QGIS-Plugin/doc/user_guide.md

 # AppEEARS QGIS Plugin User Guide

+The [AppEEARS QGIS Plugin](https://github.com/nasa/AppEEARS-QGIS-Plugin) allows users to browse previously submitted requests from NASA's [Application for Extracting and Exploring Analysis Ready Samples (AppEEARS)](https://appeears.earthdatacloud.nasa.gov/) and load the output files directly into QGIS.
+This plugin currently only supports opening area sample requests with [cloud-optimized geotiff](https://cogeo.org/) formatted outputs.

-This document details how to install and get started using the [AppEEARS QGIS Plugin]().
+This document details how to install and get started using the [AppEEARS QGIS Plugin](https://github.com/nasa/AppEEARS-QGIS-Plugin).

-## Installation
+## Installing the Plugin

 Until the plugin is available from the official [QGIS Plugin List](https://plugins.qgis.org/plugins/), you can install it from source.
 Follow these steps: